SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/facet.md

 ## Exercise 3

-Here's a take-home challenge for you to try later.
-For records with species_id "DM" and "PB", create facets along two categorical variables, species_id and sex, using `facet_grid` instead of `facet_wrap`.
+The formula notation for `facet_grid` (different from `facet_wrap`) interprets left-side variables as one axis and right-side variables as another.
+For these three common animals, create facets in the weight histogram along two categorical variables, with a row for each sex and a column for each species.

 [View solution](#solution-3)
+{:.notes}